Frequently Asked Questions (FAQ)

 • Productivity: The time shift can affect workplace productivity, especially in the days following the change due to sleep disruption.

-Learn more about time zone adjustments: Time Zone Changes
+Learn more about time zone adjustments: Time Zones · Standard Offsets · Time Zone Map

 2. How do time zones work?